(a.k.a. Silver Fir, Eastern Fir, Canadian Fir)

 • Balsam Fir Sizes and Availability:

---- Balsam Fir plug seedlings [FOR SALE, shipping in mid Sept 2019]
+--- Balsam Fir plug seedlings [FOR SALE, NOW SHIPPING]

---- Balsam Fir plug transplants [possibly available in late Fall 2019]
+--- Balsam Fir plug transplants [FOR SALE, NOW SHIPPING]

 --- Balsam Fir conservation grade plug transplants [NOW SHIPPING]